 Modern Roofing Restoration can repair your damaged roof to defend your home against bushfire attack and protect your family from other extreme weather conditions.

 Gutter guards can stop leaves building up in gutters and provide another level of preparation against bushfires.
 A single ember can ignite any leaf litter build up in your gutter.
 And if that leaf litter is on the roof of your home, then during a bushfire this can easily lead to your home being destroyed.

-Modern Guttering Replacements fitted with gutter guards not only looks great, but can provide an effective deterrent against bushfire embers destroying your home.
+Modern Gutter Replacements fitted with gutter guards not only look great but can provide an effective deterrent against bushfire embers destroying your home.

 2. Test conducted with no wind pressure.
 Actual fire conditions are much more extreme.